IUCompilerCourse/IU-Fall-2021/lectures/Oct-14.md

 New forms in the output language:

-        exp ::=
+        exp ::= ...
-           (Collect int)       call the GC and you're going to need `int` bytes
+         | (Collect int)       call the GC and you're going to need `int` bytes
          | (Allocate int type) allocate `int` many bytes, `type` is the type of the tuple
          | (GlobalValue name)  access global variables e.g. free_ptr, fromspace_end

 * `free_ptr`: the next empty spot in the FromSpace
 * `fromspace_end`: the end of the FromSpace

+For Python, we need a way to intialize the tuple elements.

+1. We introduce a `Begin` expression that contains a list of statements and a result expression, and
+2. Allow `Subscript` on the left-hand side of an assignment

+Grammar:

+    exp ::= ... | (Begin stmt ... exp)

+    lhs ::= Name(var) | Subscript(exp, exp)
+    stmt ::= ... | Assign(lhs, exp)

 ### remove-complex-opera*

 The new forms Collect, Allocate, GlobalValue should be treated as complex operands.

 ### explicate-control